matinbavardi/cafeplanck/README.md

 #### Sequence and Series

-In mathematics, sequences and series are fundamental concepts used to represent ordered lists of numbers or functions and to sum them in various ways.
-These concepts are essential for studying convergence, approximations, and expansions of functions.

 - Sequence and Series of Numbers
 - Taylor Series for Functions
 - Sequence and Series of Functions